miyamok/epsilonproofchecker/README.md

 (A -> B -> B -> B) -> A -> B -> B by MP
 A -> B -> B by MP
 ```
+The next section provides sufficient information to start writing your own proofs.
 ### Syntax for proof scripts
 The proof checker epsilon processes a proof script which is stored as a file in the system.
 A proof script is a list of proof steps, each of which consists of the following ingredients.